Pine Ridge Reservation In South Dakota Suffers Two Weeks Of Flooding

 "People are devastated," Pourier said.

-She said that, for now, water levels seem to be stabilizing and declining on Pine Ridge, but as the region warms up through mid-week — temperatures are expected near 70 degrees in Pine Ridge on Tuesday — officials are bracing for the potential of more flooding.
+She said that, for now, water levels seem to be stabilizing and declining on Pine Ridge, but as the region warms up through midweek — temperatures are expected near 70 degrees in Pine Ridge on Tuesday — officials are bracing for the potential of more flooding.

 "We still have snow that hasn't melted that could melt," Pourier said.